Md-Alamin-BS/load_testing_k6/README.md

 # Install Node.js/npm (Optional - for simplified commands)
 # Download from https://nodejs.org/
-# OR skip if you prefer using k6 commands directly
+# OR skip if prefer using k6 commands directly

 # Verify installations
 k6 version